 Buccaneer Caravan Bodies are constructed from the highest quality materials.
 The fully insulated floor is a constructed timber frame with plywood internal floor and a GRP underskin for added water resistance and insulation laminated together for strength.
-The walls comprise an insulated foam sandwich having one piece GRP sides for ultimate resistance to minor damage and vinyl coated plywood internal finish.
+The walls comprise an insulated foam sandwich having pre-coated aluminium exterior surface and vinyl coated plywood internal finish.
 Wooded framing is positioned within the sandwich to add strength.
 The latest technology is used to produce the extremely well insulated and robust, yet lightweight sections.